WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Booksonic-air/README.md

-# Booksonic Air
+# Booksonic air

-A Platform For Accessing The Audiobooks You Own Wherever You Are.
-At The Moment The Platform Consists Of: * Booksonic Air - A Server For Streaming Your Audiobooks, Successor To The Original Booksonic Server And Based On Airsonic. * Booksonic App - An Dsub Based Android App For Connection To Booksonic-air Servers.
+A platform for accessing the audiobooks you own wherever you are.
+At the moment the platform consists of: * Booksonic Air - A server for streaming your audiobooks, successor to the original Booksonic server and based on Airsonic. * Booksonic App - An DSub based Android app for connection to Booksonic-Air servers.

 ---